 Solved: INACCESSIBLE BOOT DEVICE in Windows 10

 INACCESSIBLE_BOOT_DEVICE error is one of the most common blue screen of death errors.
-You may see this error during Windows startup if Windows cannot read data from the system or boot partitions.
+You may see this error during Windows startup.
 It happens frequently while upgrading to Windows 10.
-Faulty disk controller drivers are often the cause, and sometimes due to hard disk errors.
-If you encounter this error with Windows 10, try solutions here to resolve it.
+Faulty disk controller drivers and Windows packages are often the causes, and sometimes due to hard disk errors.
+If you encounter this error with Windows 10, don’t worry.
+You can fix the error with one of the solutions below.

 The error would occur if one or more devices are not compatible with the system.
 So if you have any other storage devices plugged in like an external hard drive, unplug them.
 This mostly works if the error occurs after resetting Windows 10 or while upgrading to Windows 10.